-That’s why our co-founder, Romy Newman, has put together a list of 9 practices that we, as individuals, can employ to enhance workplace equality.
-This past Tuesday, during a webinar hosted by Professional BusinessWomen of California (moderated by Michele Zumstein of Oracle), Romy outlined these practices:
+That's why our co-founder Romy Newman has put together a list of 9 practices that we, as individuals, can employ to enhance workplace equality.
+During a webinar hosted by Professional BusinessWomen of California (moderated by Michele Zumstein of Oracle), Romy outlined these practices:

 Yet research from Morgan Stanley shows that better diversity leads to better stock performance.

 As Romy put it, “More women means better corporate performance,” which is something every company can get behind.
 Arm yourself with facts (they’re out there!) to make this case to leaders at your company.

 Women, by nature, apologize too much.
 They also tend to experience more shame than men do.

 Romy admitted that she herself is guilty of this phenomenon.
 When she worked at The Wall Street Journal, the company allowed her to go down to a 3-day-a-week work schedule when she had kids while keeping her title.
 “It was really progressive of them,” she said.
 “But instead of thriving, I felt ashamed that I wasn’t at work every day.
 It consumed me, and the reality was I was doing a good job, and the company wanted me there, but I couldn’t capitalize on the opportunity because I was letting shame bog me down.”

 Romy encouraged all listeners to pursue their own career trajectory, citing Lisen Stromberg’s new book “Work Pause Thrive,” from which she read an excerpt: “We used to think women who opted out were failures.
 Now we know them for what they are – inspiring career innovators.”